 Once finished, I bet Slavija will be a point of pride.
 Fountains and lights and all that jazz.

 The new Museum of Contemporary Art just had its grand opening night when I arrived and it is very impressive.

 One construction site less, yey!

 Yes, the city is worn and rugged with history but it is certainly getting a facelift.
 Note: just be patient.
 Eventually, everything will work out, no need to get all worked up, and again: yes, the people here are very helpful.

 As you walk down the main street and shopping strip – Knjaza Milosa in the center, many bistros will catch your eye.
 Nose as well.
 Various barbecue scents vibrate as you stroll along this wide street.
 I was really impressed with some chosen restaurants we visited.
 The prices are affordable, the food is great and the waiters were really nice.

-Belgrade is very walkable and very close to Kalemegdan is the King Peter’s Street, very fashionable with a brand-new shopping center not far away from its crossing with Knjaza Milosa.
-A few steps further was my point of interest: the first niche perfumery in Belgrade – Metropoliten.
+Belgrade is very walkable and very close to Kalemegdan is King Peter’s Street, very fashionable with a brand-new shopping center not far away from its crossing with Knjaza Milosa.
+A few steps further were my points of interest: the first niche perfumery in Belgrade – Metropoliten.
 I walked in thirsty for fine scents.
 Enter a curious nose!

-Kurkdjian’s Baccarat Rouge 540 also has its special place.
+Kurkdjian’s Baccarat Rouge 540 also holds its special place.

-Carner Barcelona is available as well as Roja, Eight and Bob, Kilian, Penthaglion’s, Byredo, Nasomatto, Zenology, Profumum Roma, L’Artisan Perfumeur, Clive Trudon candles, and fine cosmetics…
+Carner Barcelona is available as well as Roja, Eight and Bob, Killian, Penthaglion’s, Byredo, Nasomatto, Zenology, Profumum Roma, L’Artisan Perfumeur, Clive Trudon candles, and fine cosmetics…

 When in Belgrade, you need not look any further.
 The prices are also very reasonable so it just might be worth your while to shop here.
 Very mainstream niche, I hope they will tend to surprise a little bit in the future.